-Upon returning and entering the counting-room I handed the surplus
+Upon returning and entering the counting-room I handed the surplus back to my senior, with a feeling somewhat of pride, but mixed up with other feelings not easily described.

-In course of time my senior accountant was taken into the firm.
+In course of time my senior account-ant was taken into the firm.
 I was put in his position, and with his salary I saved money, finally got into business on my own account, and am now, as you know, rich.
 I never forgot my former host and his grandchild; but at the death of the former I took charge of the boy.
 He is now my partner and the husband of my daughter.